 Probably the most common form of blood cancer, leukemia is all about a massive surge in the number of WBCs.
 Once the white blood cells start multiplying rapidly, bone marrow’s ability to produce platelets and RBCs significantly drops.

 In case the plasma cells are affected, i.e., the bone marrow produced WBCs, the condition is termed as myeloma.
 Although rare, this condition can pose dangers to the kidneys and overall immune system.

 The cancerous condition that affects the lymphocytes and, eventually, the entire lymphatic system is termed lymphoma.
 This form of blood cancer is further segregated into Hodgkin and Non-

 Although a detailed cancer diagnosis is necessary to get one step ahead of the condition, it is advisable to keep track of the common symptoms to avoid any identification delay.
 Some of the more apparent signs include frequent infections, skin rashes, swollen lymph nodes, joint pain, and weakness, often encountered all at once.

 Blood Cancer Treatment: Enlisting the available Choices

 The prescribed form of treatment is directly related to the type of blood cancer.
 Besides that, specific oncologists prefer pairing two treatments together to curb the blood cells’ continued growth.

 Physicians planning to nip blood cancer in the bud often resort to stem cell transplantation as the primary treatment route.
-As a part of this blood cancer treatment strategy, healthy blood cells, usually extracted from the bone marrow or blood of a healthy individual, are infused to curb the malignant proliferation.
+As a part of this blood cancer treatment strategy, healthy blood cells, usually extracted from the bone marrow or blood of a healthy individual, are infused to curb malignant proliferation.

 Better termed as radiotherapy, this form of treatment uses energized x-rays to destroy the cancerous and unhealthy cells.
 In case an oncologist prefers clubbing treatments together, resorting to radiations before the stem-cell transplant is a more obvious choice.